 While the basic search bar searches across all indexed text fields, advanced search allows you to specify metadata fields and use boolean logic to search through the files you have synced to the system.
-If your organization has custom metadata fields they can also be added to advanced search.

 To begin using advanced search, select Advanced Search on the left hand menu as demonstrated below